 The beach of Elia, like most beaches in Mykonos, is defined by its soft golden sand and amazingly clean waters, while in certain parts of it, nudists are welcome.

 If you find yourself on the somewhat secluded beach of Elia, don’t miss the opportunity to grab a bite at the Elia Restaurant, one of our personal favorite restaurants in Mykonos for its flawless Mediterranean cuisine and its use of high-quality, local Greek products and ingredients.

 You can reach it by bus or boat from Platis Gialos in less than 45 minutes, for a cost of 2 €.
 Alternatively, you can reach the beach from Platis Gialos and from Ornos by boat; the ticket costs 7 € including the return.
 Please don't confuse Elia Beach with Lia Beach.

 Lia beach is an equally gorgeous beach; it is, however, completely different from this.
 Lia beach is a local favorite compared to the other beaches in Mykonos, and you shouldn't exclude it from your itinerary.

 Kalafatis beach - credits: lucamarimedia/Shutterstock.com

-It is a local favorite due to its blue-green water, golden sand, and idyllic landscape, which includes lush trees decorating the beach perimetrically, while it is convenient for visitors who can find a number of hotels within walking distance.
+It is a local favorite due to its blue-green water, golden sand, and idyllic landscape, which includes lush trees decorating the beach perimetrically, while it is convenient for visitors who can find a number of romantic hotels in Mykonos and hotels with private pools within walking distance.